rajrao/mypublicnotes/AWS/Athena/csvParsing.md

   ```

-Somethings to note about this SerDe:
+Somethings to note about OpenCSVSerde SerDe:

   1. Timestamps have to be in UNIX numeric TIMESTAMP values (for example, 1579059880000).
   2. If timestamps are stored as "2023-11-01T19:28:40Z", then use a view with the function: **from_iso8601_timestamp** to convert it on the fly.